-Personalization is all about knowing your target audience: its demographics, interests, and behaviors.
-Armed with this data, a business can fine-tune a digital strategy to deliver campaigns that make a difference.
+Personalization is all about knowing your target audience, including its demographics, interests, and behaviors.
+Armed with this data, a business can fine-tune a digital strategy to deliver campaigns that make a true difference.
 According to a recent survey report by Evergage, 92% of marketers state that their customers and prospects expect a personalized experience.
-The statistics from Accenture echo those observations: 65% of customers tend to stick with retailers who send out relevant and personalized promotions and analyze purchase history.
-Furthermore, 56% of consumers are likely to remain loyal if a business recognizes them by name, and 58% appreciate recommendations based on past purchases.
+Statistics from Accenture echo those observations: 65% of customers tend to stick with retailers who send out relevant and personalized promotions and analyze purchase history.
+Furthermore, 56% of consumers are likely to remain loyal if a business recognizes them by name, and 58% appreciate receiving recommendations based on past purchases.

-The efforts seem to be paying off as the conversion rate improves by 63%, revenue by 43%, customer acquisition by 43%, and engagement by 55%, etc.
+The efforts seem to be paying off.
+Personalization campaigns increase conversion rates by 63%, revenue by 43%, customer acquisition by 43%, and engagement by 55%.

-Let’s take a closer look at what can be achieved by enabling rule- and CRM-based personalization in Sitecore.
+Let’s take a closer look at what can be achieved by enabling rule- and CRM-based Sitecore personalization.